Robert Stewart, Viscount Castlereagh: The Stewarts

 Young Robert's mother died in childbirth when he was a year old.
-Lady Sarah Frances Seymour-Conway had been the daughter of Francis Seymour-Conway, 1st Marquess of Hertford and Isabella Fitzroy.
-Lord Hertford was a former British Ambassador to France (1764–65) and Lord Lieutenant of Ireland (1765–66).
+Lady Sarah Frances Seymour-Conway had been the daughter of Francis Seymour-Conway, 1st Marquess of Hertford, and Isabella Fitzroy.
+Lord Hertford was a former British Ambassador to France (1764–1765) and Lord Lieutenant of Ireland (1765–1766).
 Isabella Fitzroy was a daughter of Charles FitzRoy, 2nd Duke of Grafton.

-Five years later his father married Lady Frances Pratt, the independent-minded daughter of Charles Pratt, 1st Earl Camden (1714–94), a leading English jurist and prominent political supporter of both William Pitt, 1st Earl of Chatham, and his son, William Pitt the Younger.
+Five years later his father married Lady Frances Pratt, the independent-minded daughter of Charles Pratt, 1st Earl Camden (1714–1794), a leading English jurist and prominent political supporter of both William Pitt, 1st Earl of Chatham, and his son, William Pitt the Younger.
 The marriages of the elder Robert Stewart linked his family with the upper ranks of English nobility and political elites.
 The Camden connection was to be especially important for the political careers of the older and the younger Robert Stewart.
-By Frances Pratt, his father's second wife, young Robert had eleven half-siblings, including his half-brother Charles William Stewart (later Vane), Baron Stewart of Stewart's Court and Ballylawn in County Donegal (1814) and 3rd Marquess of Londonderry (1822).
+By Frances Pratt, his father's second wife, young Robert had eleven half-siblings, including his half-brother Charles Stewart (later Vane), Baron Stewart of Stewart's Court and Ballylawn in County Donegal (1814) and 3rd Marquess of Londonderry (1822).

 Education

 The younger Robert Stewart had recurring health problems throughout his childhood, and was sent to The Royal School, Armagh, rather than to England for his secondary education.
-At the encouragement of Charles Pratt, first Earl of Camden, who took a great interest in him and treated him as if he had been a grandson by blood, he later attended St. John's College, Cambridge (1786–87), where he applied himself with greater diligence than expected from an aristocrat and excelled in his first-year examinations.
+At the encouragement of Charles Pratt, 1st Earl Camden, who took a great interest in him and treated him as if he had been a grandson by blood, he later attended St. John's College, Cambridge (1786–1787), where he applied himself with greater diligence than expected from an aristocrat and excelled in his first-year examinations.
 But he then withdrew, pleading an illness that he admitted to Camden was something "which cannot be directly acknowledged before women", i.e. something sexually transmitted.

-Independent MP
+Irish MP

-In the summer of 1790, Stewart was elected as a Member of the Irish Parliament for his family's Down constituency.
+In the summer of 1790, Stewart was elected as a Member of the Irish Parliament for his family's County Down constituency.
 In a county with an exceptionally large number of enfranchised freeholders, his campaign pitted him in a popular contest against the nominees of the county's established Ascendancy families, and on that basis alone he won the sympathy and support of Belfast's Northern Whig Club.
-But it was his conscious strategy to capitalise on strong Volunteer and reform sentiments.
+It had been his conscious strategy to capitalise on strong Volunteer and reform sentiments.

 In a letter to the Belfast Newsletter he declared for parliamentary reform (reform that would have abolished the pocket boroughs that allowed Ascendancy families, in addition to their presence in the House of Lords, to control seats in the Commons).
 In doing so, he won the support of many who, later despairing of parliamentary "patriots", were to enter the ranks of the United Irishmen.

 In the House of Commons, Stewart spurned an offer of a place in government and sat as an independent.
 But otherwise, he made little impression and was judged a poor speaker.